 Day 4 Kayak the Wailua River

 You can rent kayaks and do this on your own, or take a tour.
 If you like to go off and explore on your own, do that.
 If you think you’d enjoy a trip with a knowledgeable guide, that’s another excellent option.

-Enjoy dinner at the Smith Family Luau after a day of hiking and kayaking.
+Enjoy dinner at the Luau Kalamaku after a day of hiking and kayaking.

 Day 5 Explore Hanalei Bay